andrereus/andrereus-blog/pages/home.md

   key: Home
   order: 0
 ---

-Hi, I'm André, a Full Stack Web and App Developer.
+Hi, I'm André, a Full Stack Web and App Developer.\
-This website is a **work in progress**.
-See social icons in the footer for more.
+This website is a test case for a JAMStack CMS with 11ty and Netlify.

 ## Latest web apps